babo/bigquery-prezi/prezi.md

 - process it on an external system like Hadoop
 ---
 # Solution
-- scale out!
+- scale out strategy
+    - fan out queries to thousands of servers
+    - read from tens or hundreds of thousands of disks
+    - return answers in memory
 - started at Google by internal need
-    - fast
-    - scalable
+    - use data for decisions
+    - use SQL to formulate questions
-    - managed
+    - get answers interactively
-    - ad-hoc analytics
-    - not just for your data scientist
+    - even for ad-hoc questions
-- part of BigData stack 2.0
+- available for the general public since 2012
 ???
+- 100MB/sec for a disk
 - how to read a terabyte in a second
+    - skip a lot of data
+    - expensive hardware
+    - run it in parallel, thousands of disks, hundreds of servers
+- part of they BigData stack 2.0
 ---
 # Current state
-- affordable
-- available for the general public
 - open interfaces
     - REST, WebUI
 - API with JSON data